Building Big

 Building Big is a book written by David Macaulay, author of the book series The Way Things Work.
-The book details the design of about 25 famous structures, broken down into five categories: Bridges, Tunnels, Dams, Domes, and Skyscrapers.
+Published in 2000, the book details the design of about 25 famous structures, broken down into five categories: Bridges, Tunnels, Dams, Domes, and Skyscrapers.
 The buildings cover construction from Roman times to the modern era.

 PBS has created a television series based on the book.